vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 [technical deep dive](https://vectara.com/blog/deep-dive-into-multilingual-reranker-v1-state-of-the-art-reranker-across-100-languages) blogs.

 Based on our experimentation we suggest using a cut-off threshold of `0.5` as a good starting point.
-Any results that achieve a score of greater than or equal to `0.5` can be considered relevant and anything below that can be considered as non-relevant.
+This threshold value is the relevance scor" returned by Vectara with each responseAny results that achieve a score of greater than or equal to `0.5` can be considered relevant and anything below that can be considered as non-relevant.